-- Compliance with specific legislation and regulations such as Health and Safety Legislation, Control of Asbestos at Work Regulations 2002, Civil Contingencies Act 2004, Disability Discrimination Act 2005, Regulatory Reform (Fire Safety) Order 2005, Landlord and Tenant Act 1954 and the RICS Code of measuring. - Providing match funding for specific projects which enables projects to be undertaken that would otherwise be beyond the financial means of East Staffordshire Borough Council alone. - Efficiency Programme initiatives - Energy Performance in Buildings Directive, which derives from the Kyoto protocol on climate change. - Central government publications and guidance
+- Compliance with specific legislation and regulations such as Health and Safety Legislation, Control of Asbestos at Work Regulations 2002, Civil Contingencies Act 2004, Disability Discrimination Act 2005, Regulatory Reform (Fire Safety) Order 2005, Landlord and Tenant Act 1954 and the RICS Code of measuring. - Providing match funding for specific projects which enables projects to be undertaken that would otherwise be beyond the financial means of East Staffordshire Borough Council alone. - Efficiency Programme initiatives - Energy Performance in Buildings Directive, which derives from the Kyoto protocol on climate change. - In June 2019, a new statutory target for net-zero greenhouse gases by 2050 was introduced to end the UK's contribution to global emissions - Central government publications and guidance